Spring 2015 Clinical Psychology Courses

 GPS 690 Thesis (3cr.)

 The thesis is an empirical study of a particular hypothesis in the field of clinical psychology conducted up to the standards of the profession and contributing to the empirical knowledge base of professional psychology.
 It may be quantitative or qualitative in method.
-Three credits in addition to Research Seminar.
-The student should register for these credits either when registering for Research Seminar in the fall or in the subsequent spring semester.
+Students register for three credits in addition to Research Seminar and should register for these credits during the spring semester with Research Seminar instructor approval.
 Prerequisite: GPS 689.